Jurong West Central: Housing

 There are a total of 188 housing blocks in this subzone, consisting of 176 (6 under construction) Public apartments and 12 blocks of Private Condominium.
 Most of the flats were built in 1999 – 2000, and earthworks had begun on 18 June 1995.

 Public Apartments

 HDB estates at N6

 The Public Apartments and the associated infrastructure are managed and maintained by West Coast Town Council.

 Private Housing

 Politics

-The northern portion is referred to Boon Lay constituency, part of the West Coast GRC.
+The northern portion is referred to Boon Lay constituency, part of the West Coast-Jurong West GRC.
 Its MP is Desmond Lee.

 The southern portion is referred to Pioneer constituency.
 Its MP is Patrick Tay.

 Both portions are separated by Street 61/2 and Central 1.